-For cases concerning international students, an international student advisor from the Student Engagement Unit will be in attendance at formal inquiry.
+For cases concerning international students, an international student advisor from the Student Engagement Unit may be in attendance at the formal inquiry.

-- 9.6.3 The formal inquiry may proceed even if all members are not present, provided there is a quorum of three which must include the chair. - 9.6.4 The academic staff member and/or academic integrity officer who initiated the case may present their concerns to the inquiry, but are not permitted to serve as a member of the committee.

-- 9.6.5 The Executive Dean will write to the student at least five working days before the formal inquiry is due to commence.
-The letter will: - a. provide information about the alleged misconduct - b. invite the student to attend the inquiry - c. include a copy of the documentation that is provided to the formal inquiry committee - d. include a copy of this policy.

-If the student is unable to attend in person, they may participate via phone/internet telecommunications.
+- 9.6.2 The formal inquiry may proceed even if all members are not present, provided there is a quorum of three which must include the chair. - 9.6.3 The academic staff member and/or academic integrity officer who initiated the case may present their concerns to the inquiry but are not permitted to serve as a member of the committee. - 9.6.4 The Executive Dean will inform the student that a formal inquiry has been initiated and invite them to attend.
+The student will be provided with information about the alleged misconduct, a copy of this policy, and any other relevant documentation.
+If the student is unable to attend in person, they may participate via phone/internet telecommunications. - 9.6.5 The chair of the formal inquiry is responsible for ensuring that the confidentiality of third parties is maintained where required, when documents are circulated.

-- 9.6.6 The chair of the formal inquiry is responsible for ensuring that the confidentiality of third parties is maintained where required, when documents are circulated. - 9.6.7 The student may be assisted or represented at the inquiry by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any UniSA staff member or student. - 9.6.8 The formal inquiry may proceed whether or not the student responds or attends. - 9.6.9 The formal inquiry may determine that: - a. the student's actions do not constitute academic misconduct, no further action will be taken, and any record of the investigation will be removed from the central database.
-If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement. - b. the student's actions constitute academic misconduct that warrants one of the outcomes specified in 9.5.4b in which case the formal inquiry committee will decide which outcome to apply and the matter will be referred back to the academic integrity officer for implementation.
+- 9.6.6 The student may be assisted or represented at the inquiry by: - a. a USASA Advocacy Officer, or - b. a representative of the UniSA partner institution if the student is studying offshore, or - c. any UniSA staff member or student. - 9.6.7 The formal inquiry may proceed whether or not the student responds or attends. - 9.6.8 The formal inquiry may determine that: - a. the student's actions do not constitute academic misconduct, no further action will be taken, and any record of the investigation will be removed from the central database.
+If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement. - b. the student's actions constitute academic misconduct that warrants one of the outcomes specified in clause 9.5.4(b) in which case the formal inquiry committee will decide which outcome to apply and the matter will be referred back to the academic integrity officer for implementation.
 If the inquiry arose following the removal of a student from a placement (see Section 4 of this manual), the student may be reinstated in the existing placement or arrangements made to undertake an alternative placement, following academic counselling from the academic integrity officer. - c. the student's actions constitute academic misconduct that warrants an outcome more serious than failure in the assessment component of the course.
-In such cases the formal inquiry committee will apply one of the following outcomes: - i) failure in the course, or - ii) failure in the course and suspension from the course for a period not exceeding one year, or - iii) suspension from the University for a period not exceeding three years, or - iv) another outcome appropriate to the case but with an impact less serious than expulsion from the University, or - v) expulsion from the University.
+In such cases the formal inquiry committee will apply one of the following outcomes: - i) failure in the course, or - ii) failure in the course and suspension from the course for a period not exceeding one year, or - iii) failure in the course and suspension from the University for a period not exceeding three years, or - iv) another outcome appropriate to the case but with an impact less serious than expulsion from the University, or - v) expulsion from the University.